-Many of us wonder about the cause of using the left side of the plane in boarding or deplaning the aircraft.
-There are many points of view about this order, some say that it is because of safety sides, and following old designs or other means of transport.
-In this article, we will handle some reasons for this order.
+You might wonder about the reason for using the left side only of the plane to board and deplane passengers from the aircraft.
+There are many points of view about this case, some say that it is because of safety sides, and following old designs or other means of transport.
+So let’s understand the case.

 Another point of view comes from Andrew Stagg, a commercial pilot who says that the cause returns to ships that have a port side (left) and starboard (right) side.
 The passengers were embarked and disembarked through the port side, so the designers of airplanes and jetways follow the same design.